naderio/nativescript-socket.io/README.md

 # Demo

+1. replace all instance of `192.168.1.111` with your IP address or domain.

-first start the socket.io demo server
+2. start the socket.io demo server

 ```sh
 cd ./demo.server
 npm start
 ```

-then build and run the app
+3. build and run the app

 ```sh
 cd ./demo
 tns run android
 ```

-make sure to put your IP address in `./demo/app/main-page.js` (`var socket = SocketIO.connect('http://192.168.1.111:3210');`).